Adoptions With Love Blog

 Understanding Abandonment Laws

-There are two factors wherein the need for consent is negated.
-This consent is void when one of two scenarios are witnessed: abandonment and failure to communicate.
-Failure to communicate is only used in context of a child who is in the custody of another person who is not the child’s parent or legal guardian.
+Failure to communicate is only used in the context of a child who is in the custody of another person who is not the child’s parent or legal guardian.
 In this guide, we will focus on abandonment laws in Indiana and what you need to know.

 State laws vary when it comes to what qualifies as abandonment.
 Generally, there needs to be a period during which a parent does not have any contact with their child and does not pay child support.
 In Indiana, abandonment must last for at least six months immediately preceding the filing of a petition for adoption.
 If a parent were to leave their child unattended for a weekend, or even a few months, that would not be considered abandonment.